 Na_8 and Fe_8 values for the Atlantic ridge system as a function of latitude (Fig. 5) illustrate the features already discussed from a slightly different perspective.
 For the two ridge segments of 'global' length scale, the Azores region and the Mid-Atlantic Ridge south of the Azores, the increases and decreases of Na_8 and Fe_8 with latitude are roughly parallel.
-This parallel tracking of Na_8 and Fe_8 with latitude mirrors the parallel Fig. 4tracking with sampling depth (Fig. 4a and b).
-Although the Mid-Atlantic Ridge south of 27°N has large sampling gaps, the Fe_8 data in Fig. 5 suggest that the mantle changes little in MgO/ FeO.
-Between 27°N and the Charlie Gibbs Fracture Zone, the MgO/FeO ratio increases as the Azores are approached from both the north and south (Fig. 5), a result consistent with the observation of Dick et al. (1984) that abyssal peridotites along the ridge close to the Azores at 43° N are more depleted than those farther away at 23° N.
+This parallel tracking of Na_8 and Fe_8 with latitude mirrors the parallel tracking with sampling depth (Fig. 4a and b).
+Although the Mid-Atlantic Ridge south of 27°N has large sampling gaps, the Fe_8 data in Fig. 5 suggest that the mantle changes little in MgO/FeO.
+Between $27^{\circ}N$ and the Charlie Gibbs Fracture Zone, the MgO/FeO ratio increases as the Azores are approached from both the north and south (Fig. 5), a result consistent with the observation of Dick et al. (1984) that abyssal peridotites along the ridge close to the Azores at $43^{\circ}N$ are more depleted than those farther away at $23^{\circ}N$.

 At the Charlie Gibbs Fracture Zone, Fe8 and Na8 both change abruptly and in opposite directions.
 Then, at the Jan Mayen Fracture Zone, these change are reversed (Fig. 5).
 The direction of both of these changes is consistent with the Klein & Langmuir (1987, 1989) and Langmuir et al. (1992) global systematics but represents an abrupt and unexplained departure from the inability of their modeling to explain the entire 11900 km Mid-Atlantic ridge south of the Charlie Gibbs Fracture Zone.
 However, it is a straightforward continuation of our modeling to attribute the abrupt inverse changes in Na8 and Fe8 at these transforms to mantle heterogeneity simultaneously with production of positive Na8-Fe8 correlations to the south by extraction of melts from short melting columns (Fig. 1).
-A similar discontinuity of Na8 and Fe8 across a transform fault with a large offset on the Southwest Indian Ridge has also been attributed to an abrupt change in the mantle composition (Mayzen et al., 2003).